Search for missing Dulce Maria Alavez enters day 8

-BRIDGETON, N.J. - The search for missing 5-year-old Dulce Maria Alavez enters its eighth day Monday.
+BRIDGETON, N.J. - The search for missing 5-year-old Dulce Maria Alavez entered its eighth day Monday.

 Dulce Maria Alavez, 5, remains missing in Cumberland County.